nastassia-martin/star-wars-clone/src/notes.md

 - api for people ✅
 - people Page ✅

+todo 13/6/23

+- route grouping
+- moves types in own files

+- bug when you are in a page already, ancd click on a resouce (to go back to first page) it doesn't work ✅

 Nice to haves:

-- bug when you are in a page already, ancd click on a resouce (to go back to first page) it doesnät work

 - update the tab with what page the user is on